SICKAppSpaceCodingStarterKit/CSK_Template_LiveConnectDemo/README.md

 ### Add HTTP profile (data poll)
 Code snipped to add an HTTP profile and register a callback function
 >**Remark**
-The profile "profileHttpTest.yaml" is part of the app "UnitTests_LiveConnect".
-The UUID is profile specific, if you want to create an own profile, please generate a UUID for it.
+> The UUID is profile specific.
+If you want to create an own profile, please generate a UUID for it.

 ```lua
 -------------------------------------------------------------------------------------